-The Agency's approach to employee retention includes our Employee Development Process, which takes place at each employee's annual review.
-Employee development is further supported by language in the Agency's Training and Development Policy:
+The Agency's approach to employee retention includes our Employee Development Process, which takes place at each employee's annual review:

 - 1. CORE competencies are identified (customer service, loan review processes, real estate management certification, negotiation skills, etc.) and one-year timelines for completion of required training are established for all new staff. - 2.
 Skill training is encouraged and supported each year to ensure employees' ability to perform their current job. - 3.
 Career development opportunities are encouraged for individual employees.
 Employees may submit a program proposal (covering school programs from one to four years or more) to their supervisor for financial support consideration.
 Decisions to provide financial support consider the Agency relatedness of the program, skills needed by the employee to accomplish their current job and a commitment to prepare the employee for career advancement within the Agency. - 4.
 Job enrichment opportunities, within and outside the Agency are also considered for employee development at the Agency.
 During an employee's annual review meeting, the supervisor and employee discuss possibilities for work assignments at partnering businesses or communities (such as Metropolitan Council, Ramsey County HRA, City of Minneapolis, etc.) The ability to add to, or strengthen, one's skills and abilities is supported by Management staff and encouraged through different work assignments with community business partners. - 5.
-The PROGRES System that recognizes an employee's accelerated competency growth with accelerated compensation once each year.
-Competencies important to individual success that are not accomplished are easily identified and targeted for improvement.
+The PROGRES System recognizes an employee's accelerated competency growth with accelerated compensation once each year.
+Competencies important to individual success that are not achieved are easily identified and targeted for improvement.